International Exlibris Congress 2020

 2. The amounts of the standard participation fee, the accompanying spouse/friend fee, and the accommodation charges will be confirmed nearer the time.
 Organisers need to

 prepare budgets, and they will work to achieve a participation fee that provides best value for money.
+You may assume that it will be about £200.
+There will be a

 3. A date will be set for final registration.
 If there are late bookings after this, an increased participation fee may apply.